New and Better Plants in the Garden Center

 Wine & Spirits™ Weigela

-We evaluate a lot of Weigela breeding each year and one of plants that shinned was Wine & Spirits™ weigela, a new variety developed by Megan Mathey.
+We evaluate a lot of Weigela breeding each year, and one of the plants that shone was Wine & Spirits™ weigela, a new variety developed by Megan Mathey.
 What I love about this selection is its fresh greenish-white flowers.
-I've never seen this color before and it just makes the flowers almost glow against the backdrop of its dark foliage.
+I've never seen this color before, and it just makes the flowers almost glow against the backdrop of their dark foliage.
 Growers and retailers will appreciate how well it looks in a container in the spring, and gardeners and landscapers will love how it looks in the landscape.
 Its unique flower color and overall flower power made it a standout in all of our trials.

 A standout Weigela in our container trials